3-Ingredient Honey-Bourbon Gold Rush

-"Faith!
-It's the cocktail of the summer," said my colleague Janel last week when she was visiting me in Columbus.
-On our way to dinner we were chatting about our cocktails of choice, and Janel quite handily talked me into trying a Gold Rush for myself.
-Well, it wasn't that difficult.
+“Faith!
+It’s the cocktail of the summer,” my colleague once said when she was visiting me in Columbus.
+On our way to dinner we were chatting about our cocktails of choice, and Janel quite handily talked me into trying the honey-bourbon cocktail, or the Gold Rush, for myself.
+Well, it wasn’t that difficult.
 Do you know this drink?
-You should.
+It has ingredients of bourbon, honey, and lemon juice, shaken and served over ice instead of hot in a mug.

 I was a little dubious about this cocktail at first, because it is really another drink under a new name, served with ice instead of hot.
 The Gold Rush is the hot toddy‘s cold summer sibling — bourbon, honey, and lemon juice, shaken and served over ice instead of hot in a mug.
 I wasn’t terribly keen on the idea of drinking my favorite winter cocktail cold.
 It sounded like it might be cloying — not refreshing, the way a good summer drink should be.